-Hamburg is a beautiful city with lots of lakes, parks, cultural heritage sites, and modern shopping malls.
+Hamburg is a beautiful city with many lakes, parks, cultural heritage sites, and modern shopping malls.
 It has everything to call it a complete holiday destination.

 However, many tourists fail to realize that Hamburg is just the tip of the iceberg.
 The rest of northern Germany has a lot more to offer.

-Read through this guide to plan out the quick and best day trips from Hamburg.
-Moreover, know what they are best for, their history and their distance from Hamburg.
+Read through this guide to plan the quick and best day trips from Hamburg.
+Moreover, know what they are best for, their history, and their distance from Hamburg.

 Best Day Trips From Hamburg, Germany

 Most of the day trips from Hamburg are easily possible through public transport.
 However, for better flexibility and independence, you can also choose to hire a car for cheap with Expedia.
 Now that your vehicle is ready, let’s start with where you should go.